reflectoring/reflectoring.github.io/_posts/2021-11-29-java-release-notes.md

     }
 }
 ```
 We are using annotation on the local variable definition here.
-We need a bean validation implementation library inside our project for this annotation to work.
+A compile-time annotation processor could now read the `@NotNull` annotation and throw an error when the string is null.

 #### Constructor Call
 We want to make sure that we cannot create an empty `ArrayList`:
 ```java